 My call to ministry came in 2008, fairly recently after becoming a Unitarian Universalist in 2005.
 As life events would have it, my path was guided by universal happenings that propelled me along the course of ministry.
 I graduated from the Starr King School for the Ministry in Berkeley, CA in May of 2014.
 My ministerial internship led me to the Unitarian Universalist Church in Cherry Hill, NJ where I also completed another year of residency.
-I then ministered to the Unitarian Universalist Church of the Restoration in Philadelphia, PA. as their Half-time Consulting Minister for the 2016-2017 church year.
-Currently I am completing a Chaplain Residency Program at Geisinger Medical Center until August 2018 to further my pastoral skills.
+I then ministered to the Unitarian Universalist Church of the Restoration in Philadelphia, PA. as their Consulting Minister for the 2016-2017 church year.
+I worked as a Chaplain and gained vital pastoral skills in Oakland and Berkeley during part of my seminary years and completed a Chaplain Residency Program at Geisinger Medical Center to further my pastoral skills.

 My early beginnings in the Midwest were experiences of growing up in poverty.
 Born into Catholicism, I left the church at the age of 18 and for many years was not affiliated with organized religion.
 I retained my spirituality throughout these years, but was not successful in finding a denomination I could relate to until I discovered Unitarian Universalism.
 My experiences in spirituality were wide ranging and I fully embrace those who believe in various forms of faith, from Humanist leanings to Christianity to Buddhist Studies.
 Having experienced these various forms of faith, I can understand why some would believe in Christianity or Judaism or Buddhism or Paganism.
 In Unitarian Universalism, I discovered the many paths that have led people to this faith and how we all can interact with each other in a faith that benefits humanity and our planet.